vmware/terraform-provider-avi/website/docs/r/avi_federationcheckpoint.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  Uuid of the checkpoint.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.